RikudouSage/LemmyAutomod/README.md

 ## 4. Add rules to database

-> Since version 2.13.0 you can use an API to control all the below settings, more on that below
+> Since version 2.13.0 you can use an API to control all the below settings, more information in the [Management API](#management-api) section

 LemmyAutomod will run rules over any new content.
 To set the rules, you add them into the SQLite database.
 Detailed information about the tables is listed in [Table Descriptions](#table-descriptions).